Polish truckers start round-the-clock blockade of fourth Ukrainian border crossing

 With Ukraine's Black Sea ports - a key export route before the war - virtually blocked by Russia, Ukrainian businesses rely on roads and railways to reroute exports and imports.

-Ukraine's Infrastructure Ministry estimated that an average 40,000-50,000 trucks cross the border with Poland per month via eight existing crossings, twice as many as before the war.
-Most of the goods are carried by Ukraine's transport fleet.

-(Reporting by Karol Badohal, writing by Alan Charlish, editing by Susan Fenton)
+(Reporting by Karol Badohal, Alan Charlish, Pawel Florkiewicz, editing by Susan Fenton)

 ((alan.charlish@thomsonreuters.com;))